stfxecutables/model_variance/drafts/details.md

 ### Continous Data Perturbation

-These perturbations are all designed to be "small" in various intuitive ways, and define.
+These perturbations are all designed to be "small" in various intuitive ways.
  For all descriptions below, training data is
 $\mathbf{X} \in \mathbb{R}^{N \times F}$, with $N$ samples, and $F$ features, and $f$ is the perturbation function, which may be either
 $f: \mathbb{R}^{N \times F} \mapsto \mathbb{R}^{N \times F}$ if it requires